KK Vršac: History

 The club was founded in 1946 under the name KK Jedinstvo.
-From 1959 to 1967, the club competed under the name KK Mladost, when the name got changed to KK Inex Brixol due to sponsorship reasons.
+From 1959 to 1967, the club competed under the name KK Mladost until the name got changed to KK Inex Brixol due to sponsorship reasons.
 In the 1968–69 season, they won first place in the Vojvodina lower-league.
 In 1977, the club changed its name again, this time to KK Agropanonija.
-Four years later, in 1981, they again became champions of Vojvodina, which has won them the right to participate in the First B League, where they competed under the name KK Vršac.
+Four years later, in 1981, they again became champions of Vojvodina, which won them the right to participate in the First B League, where they competed under the name KK Vršac.
 In 1989, Inex Hemofarm became principal sponsor and club changed its name to KK Inex.

 The Hemofarm years: 1992–2012

-Under the sponsorship of the Hemofarm Group since 1992, the club went from average participants of the lower leagues in Vojvodina to one of the leading clubs in the country.
-In the first season under the name of KK Hemofarm, they competed in the First League of Vojvodina and from year to year, went a step forward.
-In the 1995–96 season, team was led by Marin Sedlaček, a young and ambitious professional, who led the team to the higher league.
+Under the sponsorship of Hemofarm since 1992, the club went from average participants of the lower leagues in Vojvodina to one of the leading clubs in the country.
+In their first season under the name of KK Hemofarm, they competed in the First League of Vojvodina and regularly improved.
+In the 1995–96 season, the team was led by Marin Sedlaček, a young and ambitious coach, who led the team to a higher league.

 Hemofarm's top league status was achieved in the 1997–98 season, under the guidance of coach Slobodan Lukić.
-The first season among the elite kept their survival, but the following season, 1999–2000, they finished fourth in the standings, providing a first participation in Europe – in the Korać Cup.
-As newcomers to the competition, the 2000–01 season, led by coach Željko Lukajić, they reached the finals, where they were stopped by Spain's Unicaja Málaga, which was headed by Božidar Maljković.
+The first season among the elite kept their survival, but during the 1999–2000 season, they finished fourth in the standings, providing their first trip to Europe in the FIBA Korać Cup.
+As newcomers, they reached the finals under coach Željko Lukajić during the 2000–01 season, where they fell short to Spain's Unicaja Málaga, which was headed by Božidar Maljković.
 That same year, the team's quality was confirmed with placement at the National Cup final tournament, which was organized in Vršac for the first time, at the opening of the Millennium Centar.

-In the 2001–02 season, they played the playoff semifinal of the national championship, where they were, this time, stopped by Budućnost after five dramatic games.
-In the next season, they played in the final of the National Cup, where they were defeated by FMP, and in the 2003–04 season, were also close to the title, playing National League finals against Partizan.
-The "Black and Whites" celebrated series victory in the fourth game of the playoffs, with the uncertain final basket by Vlado Šćepanović scored with the sound of sirens for the overall final series 3–1 win.
+During the 2001–02 season, they played the playoff semifinal of the national championship, where they fell short to Budućnost after five games.
+In the next season, they played in the final of the National Cup, where they were defeated by FMP, and in the 2003–04 season, they once again fell short, playing in the National League finals against Partizan.